Review of the Benyar By-5103m Quartz Chronograph

 The silver crown and pushbuttons will come across as a bit flashy for some people, but I like the effect.

 This watch’s strap is composed of a napped leather; perhaps suede.
-The band looks really good but the fine hairs coating its surface tends to pick up oil from your skin.
-This results in a strap which is darker where it is handled.
+The band looks really good, but the fine hairs coating its surface tend to pick up oil from your skin.
+This results in a strap that is darker where it is handled.
 While I consider this to be an example of building the timepiece’s character, others will feel the strap is covered in filth.

 Most Chinese manufactured watches arrive protected by bubble-wrap and stuffed into an envelope.
 The Benyar BY-5103M came enclosed within a solid cardboard and plastic presentation box.
 They also included a tag, guarantee card, polishing cloth, and professionally produced user’s manual.
 If my intention were to purchase a timepiece as a gift, this presentation box would provide an incentive to choose the Benyar chronograph.

 While I prefer stainless steel, this watch’s metal alloy case appears to be reasonably sturdy.
 It does, however, produce an irritatingly tinny sound when removed from my wrist and placed upon my bedroom dresser.

 The pushbuttons jut out from the edge of the case, and at times, I have unintentionally initiated the stopwatch function.
 If unnoticed, this will reduce battery life.

 Advertisements for the Benyar chronometer note that it includes a genuine Japanese movement.
 While I suspect this is correct, the movement’s origin cannot be verified due to my inability to remove the caseback.
 Either it is cross-threaded or I have reached that sad age where muscles began to atrophy.
 I really hope it is the former.

 The soft and supple leather strap feels sturdy and should provide good service.

 All pushbuttons function correctly, and both the time and date can be easily set.
 These are the hallmarks of a quality movement.